DigitalGeographyLab/green-path-server/README.md

 $ git clone git@github.com:DigitalGeographyLab/hope-green-path-server.git
 $ cd hope-green-path-server/src

-# create Python environment with Conda
+# create Python environment with conda (on Windows, use the env file: conda-env-win.yml)
 $ conda env create -f conda-env.yml
 ```

+[Download graph data](https://drive.google.com/file/d/1jM-CPjBZdIXjKnPMwB7k8NV3hGC63VkI/view?usp=sharing) and place the downloaded file (`hma.graphml`) in the directory `src/graphs`.

+The `hma.graphml` street network graph covers the Helsinki Metropolitan Area (i.e. Helsinki, Espoo, Vantaa & Kauniainen).
+The other graph file (`kumpula.graphml`) is a small subset of the full graph and can be used for development and testing purposes (with environment variable `GRAPH_SUBSET=True`).

-## Running the server locally
+## Running the server locally (linux/osx)
 ```
 $ conda activate gp-env